soupslurpr/BeauTyXT/README.md

 # BeauTyXT
-BeauTyXT is a beautiful, private, and minimalistic text editor.\
+BeauTyXT is a beautiful, private, and minimalistic text file editor.\
 Implements Material Design 3 and dynamic color schemes – because that's what the cool kids do 😎

 ## Features